Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-• Specify the most recent market research done (and refer to related reports if available) and provide a summary of its results.
+• Specify the most recent market and client research done (and refer to related reports, if available) and provide a summary of its results.

 • Market research should include an analysis of context to understand market saturation and potential market.